-It's funny—there is a LOT of material on the internet about shaving, and probably thousands of instructional shaving videos, but there aren't really any posts that let you know what to expect when you wet shave for the first time.
-Most sites show what to do, but they don't really tell you what to expect.
-And that's an odd thing, because wet shaving truly is a unique experience.
+It’s funny—there is a LOT of material on the internet about shaving, and probably thousands of instructional shaving videos, but there aren’t really any posts that let you know what to expect when you wet shave for the first time.
+Most sites show what to do, but they don’t really tell you what to expect.
+And that’s an odd thing, because your first time wet shaving is (for most men) a truly unique experience.

 So we thought we’d write a post that’ll help you anticipate some of the things you may notice during your first time wet shaving.
 We’ve included some of the observations and insights new water shavers have, and included a tip or two on how to get the most pleasure out of your first experience.

 The first thing you may notice is…

 All That Gear Takes Up a Lot of Room on Your Countertop